xamarin/XamarinCommunityToolkit/README.md

 | Xamarin.CommunityToolkit.UI.Views | Controls such as TabView, etc. |
 | Xamarin.CommunityToolkit.SampleApp | Sample App where you can find all of the above for reference.
 Learn how to use them and see how it all looks |
 | Xamarin.CommunityToolkit.UnitTests | This is where our unit tests live.
 Please keep growing them! |

+## Code of Conduct
+As a part of the .NET Foundation, we have adopted the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
+Please familiarize yourself with that before participating with this repository.
+Thanks!